 “Briefly I opened a shop downtown near the Gold Range,” said Bourque.
 “Someone from the CKLB radio station came down to record for a commercial and I realized I hadn’t thought of a name for it yet.
 It was actually him who suggested “Just Furs” and I went with it.”

-Her downtown shop did not last as she had to close it after her father passed away in the late ’80s, but in 2002 she secured a lease in the Old Town building where Bourque operates her business to this day.
+Her downtown shop did not last as she had to close it after her father passed away in the early 2000s, but in 2002 she secured a lease in the Old Town building where Bourque operates her business to this day.

 “I built the company from the ground up and, with the exception of my kids, operated the business almost entirely on my own,” said Bourque.
 “It’s a lot of hard work, but it’s very fulfilling to see people walk out the door happy.”

 When Bourque initially opened her shop, she was mostly selling products she made and filling custom orders.

 “Muskox hide gloves with sheared beaver fur and various earmuffs were extremely popular and it eventually got to a point where it was too much and I couldn’t keep up,” she said.
 “We used to sell hundreds of gloves and earmuffs every year.”